+You will find an ACH Vendor/Miscellaneous Payment Enrollment Form SF-3881 (ACH form) in the "Forms and Reports" tab in eGMS Reach.
 The ACH form allows NEH to transfer funds to your personal account.
-Follow these instructions for accessing the ACH form in eGMS.
+Follow these instructions for accessing the ACH form in eGMS Reach.
 NEH cannot pay you until you submit this form.
-Note: NEH no longer requires a signature on this form.